Majolica

 In different periods of time and in different countries, the term majolica has been used for two distinct types of pottery.

-Firstly, from the mid-15th century onwards, was maiolica, a type of pottery reaching Italy from Spain, Majorca and beyond.
+Firstly, from the mid-15th century onwards, maiolica was a type of pottery reaching Italy from Spain, Majorca and beyond.
 This was made by a tin-glaze process (dip, dry, paint, fire), resulting in an opaque white glazed surface decorated with brush-painting in metal oxide enamel colour(s).
 During the 17th century, the English added the letter j to their alphabet.
-Maiolica was commonly anglicized to majolica thereafter.
+Maiolica thereafter was commonly anglicized to majolica.

-The second style of pottery known as majolica is the mid- to late-19th century Victorian style made by a simpler process (painting and then firing) whereby coloured lead silicate glazes were applied directly to an article resulting in brightly coloured, hard-wearing, inexpensive wares that were both useful and decorative, typically in naturalistic style.
+Secondly, from mid- to late 19th century, majolica was made by a simpler process (painting and then firing) whereby coloured lead silicate glazes were applied directly to an article, then fired.
+This resulted in brightly coloured, hard-wearing, inexpensive wares that were both useful and decorative, often with a naturalistic style.
 This type of majolica was introduced to the public at the 1851 Great Exhibition in London, later widely copied and mass-produced.
-Minton & Co., who developed the coloured lead glazes product, also developed and exhibited at the 1851 Exhibition a tin-glazed product in imitation of Italian maiolica which they called also majolica.
+Minton & Co., who developed the coloured lead glazes product, also developed and exhibited at the 1851 Exhibition a tin-glazed product in imitation of Italian maiolica which also became known as majolica.